GreySec-Security-Forums/WinRootHelper/resources.md

 I reccomend starting at [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) by [RedCanaryCo](https://github.com/redcanaryco).

-Below are a few other scripts and repos i've come across that may be of interest.
+Below are a few other scripts, repos and sites i've come across that may be of interest.

 https://github.com/mdsecactivebreach/SharpPack